Zireael07/The-Veins-of-the-Earth-original/MODDING.md

 rarity -> how often do we want this to appear. the bigger the number, the rarer it is.
 Never set to 0. display -> what ASCII character is used.
-Look at Legend.lua for the list of symbols used color -> the color of the above character name -> what it says on the tin desc -> the description which will be displayed in the tooltips egos -> any magic item properties the item or templates the creature might have egos_chance -> what it says on the tin.
-Be careful not to misspell it.
+Look at Legend.lua for the list of symbols used color -> the color of the above character image -> the tile that is used. name -> what it says on the tin desc -> the description which will be displayed in the tooltips egos -> any magic item properties the item might have egos_chance -> what it says on the tin.
+Be careful not to misspell it. resolvers -> these govern the equipment, classes or templates the NPC might have

 Items
 unided_name -> the name that is displayed before the item is identified